Burmese language

+Burmese (မြန်မာဘာသာစကား (or) ဗမာဘာသာစကား) is a Tibeto-Burman language spoken in Myanmar, where it is the official language, lingua franca, and the native language of the Bamar, the country's largest ethnic group.
+The Constitution of Myanmar officially refers to it as the Myanmar language in English, though most English speakers continue to refer to the language as Burmese, after Burma—a name with co-official status until 1989 (see Names of Myanmar).
+Burmese is the most widely spoken language in the country, where it serves as the lingua franca.
+In 2019, Burmese was spoken by 42.9 million people globally, including by 32.9 million speakers as a first language and 10 million as a second language.
+A 2023 World Bank survey found that 80% of the country's population speaks Burmese.
+Burmese dialects are also spoken by some of the indigenous tribes in Bangladesh's Chittagong Hill Tracts, China's Yunnan province, and India's northeastern states, as well as by Burmese diaspora.

-Burmese is a tonal, pitch-register (as well as social-register), and syllable-timed language, largely monosyllabic and agglutinative with a subject–object–verb word order.
+Burmese is a tonal, pitch-register, and syllable-timed language, largely monosyllabic and agglutinative with a subject–object–verb word order.
+Burmese is distinguished from other major Southeast Asian languages by its extensive case marking system and rich morphological inventory.
 It is a member of the Lolo-Burmese grouping of the Sino-Tibetan language family.
-The Burmese alphabet is ultimately descended from a Brahmic script, either the Kadamba or Pallava alphabets.
+The Burmese alphabet ultimately descends from a Brahmic script, either the Kadamba or Pallava alphabet.

 Classification

-Burmese belongs to the Southern Burmish branch of the Sino-Tibetan languages, of which Burmese is the most widely spoken of the non-Sinitic languages.
-Burmese was the fifth of the Sino-Tibetan languages to develop a writing system, after Classical Chinese, Pyu, Old Tibetan and Tangut.
+Burmese belongs to the Southern Burmish branch of the Sino-Tibetan languages.
+It is the most widely spoken of the non-Sinitic Sino-Tibetan languages.
+Burmese was the fifth Sino-Tibetan language to develop a writing system, after Classical Chinese, Pyu, Old Tibetan, and Tangut.

 Dialects

-The majority of Burmese speakers, who live throughout the Irrawaddy River Valley, use a number of largely similar dialects, while a minority speak non-standard dialects found in the peripheral areas of the country.
+Most Burmese speakers, who live throughout the Irrawaddy River Valley, use variants of standard Burmese, while a minority speak non-standard dialects found in the peripheral areas of the country.
 These dialects include: